Psilofyr

 Psilofyr also takes a deep interest in creating new fungal species, crafting myconids adapted for various purposes—defenders, philosophers, healers, and dreamers.
 It regards this cultivation as an art form, blending practicality with beauty.

 Psilofyr’s teachings can seem alien—even unsettling—to outsiders.
 Its focus on patience, decay, and interconnectedness challenges the mortal obsession with individuality and permanence.
 To Psilofyr, death is not an end but an opportunity for transformation, rebirth and a return to the web of life.
 It encourages its followers to think of themselves as part of a greater whole, their actions rippling through the multiverse like spores in the wind.
 Its followers are typically myconids or fungus leshy, although occasionally meat-folks can and do embrace this philosophy.
 To them, Psilofyr offers profound wisdom, transcendental experiences and inner peace.
-For those who cannot, Psilofyr remains an enigma—a silent, alien god whose roots stretch across the planes, unseen but always present.
+For those who cannot comprehend however, Psilofyr remains an enigma—a silent, alien god whose roots stretch across the planes, unseen but always present.

 Relations with Other Powers

-Psilofyr maintains an unspoken bond with other deities of balance and nature.
+Psilofyr maintains an unspoken bond with other deities of balance and underground nature.
 It is allied with Callarduran Smoothhands and Segojan Earthcaller, sharing their love of the earth’s quiet secrets, and has found an unlikely ally in the drow death-goddess Kiaransalee, whose hatred of Lolth aligns with Psilofyr’s opposition to tyranny.

 The Carrion King, a twisted archfey associated with rot and decay, is another enigmatic foe.
 Some believe the Carrion King is some kind of dark reflection of Psilofyr itself, embodying what might happen if the Spore Lord’s ideals were corrupted by despair.